Sangeeta-vishwakarma/Natural-Language-Processing-NLP-/README.md

 - Map the POS tag to WordNet format for downstream tasks like lemmatization.

-- Simplify integration with WordNet lemmatizer by converting POS into:
+- Simplify integration with WordNet lemmatizer by converting POS into: wordnet.NOUN, wordnet.VERB, wordnet.ADJ, wordnet.ADV

-- wordnet.NOUN

-- wordnet.VERB

-- wordnet.ADJ

-- wordnet.ADV